tewhatuora/api-standards/docs/api-publishing/01-Introduction.md

 ## Interoperability

-APIs enable different software systems, services, or applications to communicate and interact with each other, regardless of the underlying technologies or platforms they are built on.
+APIs enable different software systems to communicate and interact with each other, regardless of the underlying technologies or platforms they are built on.
 This promotes interoperability and allows for the creation of integrated and cohesive software ecosystems.

 ## Scalability and Flexibility